 A capital asset generally must be held for more than one year in order for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
-The highest marginal individual income tax rate is 39.6%, and the tax rate on net capital gains applicable to individuals is 28%.
+The highest marginal individual income tax rate is 39.6%.
+The maximum tax rate on net capital gains applicable to individuals is 28% for sales and exchanges of assets held for more than one year, but not more than 18 months, and 20% for sales and exchanges of assets held for more than 18 months.
 Thus, the tax rate differential between capital gain and ordinary income for individuals may be significant.
 In addition, the characterization of income as capital or ordinary may affect the deductibility of capital losses.
 Capital losses not offset by capital gains may be deducted against an individual's ordinary income only up to a maximum annual amount of \$3,000.
 Unused capital losses may be carried forward.
 All net capital gain of a corporate taxpayer is subject to tax at ordinary corporate rates.
 A corporate taxpayer can deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.